Billwilliams1952/KY-040-Encoder-Library---Arduino/README.md

 ## Tests

 Use the **EncoderTest** example program to verify correct operation.
-Be sure to connect a 0.47 uF capacitor from the encoder switch pin input to the Arduino to ground.
+Be sure to connect a 0.47 uF capacitor from the encoder **CLK** pin to ground.
 Also, a sketch using multiple rotaries for one encoder may be found under https://github.com/Billwilliams1952/Arduino-Controlled-Fan-Tester.

 ## License